 stripping the old rubber, putting

-a new rand and sole on and shaping the edges), slight
+a new rand and sole on, and then shaping the edges), slight

 changes may occur.
 Synthetic shoes rarely stretch